AjayKonda/angular2-seed/README.md

 - run `npm install` to install dependencies
 - run `npm start` to fire up dev server
 - open browser to [`http://localhost:3000`](http://localhost:3000)
+- There you go! your first Angular2 app!